Attaliah is a successful blogger and influencer who has pivoted beautifully a few times.

 I love how you just took action.
 And you did really, really well for a beta for two launches that didn’t even involve your email list.
-What do you think it was that really connected the dots for you to finally get this off the ground?
+What do you think it was that really connected the dots for you to finally become a successful blogger?

 I think it was all the setting up.

 On our first call, you set it up for me to be like, “Okay, once you do this, this is the next step.”